sans11-kumar/SummarizeMe/README.md

 - LM Studio for local LLM inference
 - Web Crypto API for secure encryption
 - Various LLM APIs (Groq, OpenAI, Deepseek, etc.)

+### Tips for Using LM Studio

+1. **Model Selection**:
+   - Choose smaller models for faster responses (7B or smaller)
+   - Models like Phi-2, Mistral 7B, or Llama2 7B offer good performance
+   - Avoid using larger models (>13B) unless you have a powerful GPU

+2. **Performance Settings**:
+   - In LM Studio, click on "Settings" next to the local server
+   - Set "Threads" to match your CPU core count (or slightly less)
+   - Enable "Low VRAM" if you have limited GPU memory
+   - Lower "Context Length" to 2048 if you're experiencing slow responses

+3. **Timeout Issues**:
+   - If you're getting client disconnected errors, try summarizing shorter content
+   - The extension now waits up to 3 minutes for a response
+   - For very long documents, consider using a cloud API like Groq instead

+4. **Troubleshooting**:
+   - Check LM Studio logs for specific errors
+   - Restart LM Studio if you encounter persistent issues
+   - Make sure only one instance of LM Studio is running
+   - Try a different model if summarization is failing